 (13) Medical Records.

 (a) Length of Time to Maintain Patient Records.
 A licensee shall maintain a medical record for each patient that is complete, timely, legible, and adequate to enable the licensee or any other health care provider to provide proper diagnosis and treatment.
 Any records received from another health care provider involved in the care and treatment of the patient shall be maintained as part of the patient's medical record.
 With respect to patient records existing on or after January 1, 1990 , and unless otherwise required by law, a licensee must maintain a patient's medical records for a minimum period of seven years from the date of the last patient encounter.
-However, if the patient is a minor on the date of the last patient encounter, the licensee must maintain the pediatric minor patient's records for a minimum period of either seven years from the date of the last patient encounter or until the patient reaches the age of 18, whichever is the longer retention period.
+However, if the patient is a minor on the date of the last patient encounter, the licensee must maintain the minor patient's records for a minimum period of either seven years from the date of the last patient encounter or until the patient reaches the age of 18, whichever is the longer retention period.
 A licensee must maintain a patient's records in a manner which permits the former patient or a successor physician reasonable access to the records within the terms of 243 CMR 2.00.
 243 CMR 2.00 applies to all licensees, including but not limited to those with active, inactive, lapsed, suspended, revoked, resigned or retired status.

 (b) Providing Medical Records.
 Upon a patient's request, a licensee shall provide the following in a timely manner, to a patient, other licensee or other specifically authorized person: